 This is an oil that you’ll use to finish or enhance a dish.
 It is not a frying oil.

 Look for bottles that are “pure” oil, such as my favorite, Kadoya.
-I sometimes find this brand in the ethnic aisle at the regular grocery store, and it’s widely available in Asian markets and online.
+I sometimes find this brand in the International aisle at the regular grocery store, and it’s widely available in Asian markets and online.

 Toasted sesame oil can go rancid quickly at room temperature, so it’s important to store it in the refrigerator after you’ve opened it for freshness.